-The Australian Shepherd is a great pet.
-These dogs are affectionate and loving.
-They incorporate perfectly within families and spread joy among its people.
 Aussies are needy, but they also want to see happiness around them.
 They are protective and like to be by their owner’s side at all times.
 Australian Shepherds are known as one of the cuddliest breeds there are.

 10 Signs Your Australian Shepherd Loves You

 Scientists have been conducting studies on dog behavior for a couple of decades.
 Since dogs cannot talk, understanding their body language is quite challenging.
-However, there are signs that help understands what a dog feels.
+However, there are signs that help understand what a dog feels.

 With love being a common emotion for Australian Shepherds, we’ve conducted a list of 10 signs your Aussie Shepherd loves you: